case management scenarios

 Case Management Example #1 – Incident report

 An incident is an out-of-the-norm event that occurs on company premises and requires documentation and follow-up.
-Incidents might also occur in the digital space such as a drop-in service to a customer.
+Incidents might also occur in the digital space, such as a drop-in service to a customer.
+In many case management system examples, such incidents are tracked and managed systematically to ensure timely resolution and accountability.

 Common Workflow Steps: